dzbeck/multiscanner/docs/install.md

 ----------------------
 Modules are intended to be quickly written and incorporated into the framework.
 A finished module must be placed in the modules folder before it can be used.
 The configuration file does not need to be manually updated.
-See [Analysis Modules](use/use-analysis-mods.md) for more information.

 Modules are configured within the configuration file, [config.ini](https://github.com/mitre/multiscanner/blob/feature-celery/docker_utils/config.ini).
 Parameters used by all modules are shown in the table below.
 Module-specific parameters follow for those modules that have them.
-See [Default Tool Modules](using.md#Default-Tool-Modules) for information about all default modules.
+See [Analysis Modules](use/use-analysis-mods.md) for information about all existing modules.

 ##Common Parameters
 The parameters below may be used by all modules.